Park City with Kids: The Ultimate Family Guide to Utah's Mountain Playground

 Why Park City Is One of the Best Mountain Towns for Families

 Park City is genuinely one of the best mountain towns in the country for families.
-It is not just about world-class skiing, though that is a major draw.
+It is not just about the world-class skiing, though that is a major draw.
 It is the combination of a walkable historic downtown, incredible outdoor access year-round, a surprisingly diverse food scene, and a community that actually wants families here.
 You will not get side-eye for bringing a toddler to a restaurant.
 You will get a coloring sheet and a smile.

 Getting Here and Getting Around

 Park City is about 30 minutes from Salt Lake City International Airport, which makes it one of the most accessible ski towns in the country.
 No white-knuckle mountain passes, no tiny regional airports with one flight a day.
 You land in Salt Lake, hop on I-80 East, drive through Parleys Canyon, and you are in Park City before the kids finish their snack.
-It is almost unfairly easy.

 Winter in Park City: Skiing and Beyond

-Park City has two major resorts: Park City Mountain, the largest ski resort in the US after its merger with Canyons, and Deer Valley, a more upscale, skier-only experience with immaculate grooming.
+Park City has two major resorts.
+Park City Mountain, the largest ski resort in the US after its merger with Canyons, and Deer Valley, a more upscale, skier-only experience with immaculate grooming.
 Both offer fantastic ski school programs for kids, but they have very different vibes.

 Park City Mountain is where most families end up, and for good reason.
-It is huge, the terrain variety is incredible, and the ski school programs for kids ages 3 and up are well-run.
+It is huge, the terrain variety is incredible, and the ski school programs for kids ages three and up are well-run.
 The Three Kings area at the base has gentle terrain perfect for beginners, and the gondola ride from the town base up to the resort is fun for non-skiers too.
 Buy your lift tickets online in advance and you will save significantly over the window price.

-Beyond skiing, winter Park City has ice skating at the Resort Center, tubing at Gorgoza Park which is a huge hit with kids of all ages, snowshoeing on the trail system, and the Utah Olympic Park where you can ride a real bobsled.
+Beyond skiing, winter Park City has ice skating at the Resort Center, tubing at Gorgoza which is a huge hit with kids of all ages, snowshoeing on the trail system, and the Utah Olympic Park where you can ride a real bobsled.
 We try to mix ski days with non-ski days to keep the kids from burning out and to keep the lift ticket budget in check.

 Where to Stay with Kids